-rithms.
+Section 2 discusses the use of evolutionary computation in texture generation, and overviews the texture feature tests used in our experiments.
+Section 3 discusses multi-objective optimization, and the Pareto and diversification algorithms.
 Details about the genetic programming experiments are given in Section 4.
 Some results are shown in Section 5.
-A discussion and directions for future research conclude the paper in Section 6.
+Comparisons with related work are discussed in Section 6.
+A discussion and directions for future research conclude the paper in Section 7.